franklang/change36x-starter-theme/readme.md

 Theme initialization and update
 -------------------------------

-Whenever you've just grabbed this starter bundle from GitHub and want to start a fresh theme development or just ran a `git pull` to get last code updates from your team, **always do the following** to make sure you have an up-to-date list of installed dependencies and packages :
+Whenever you've just grabbed this starter bundle from GitHub and want to start a fresh theme development or just ran a `git pull` to get latest code updates from your team, **always do the following** to make sure you have an up-to-date list of installed dependencies and packages :

 * Run `bower install` to get or update theme front-end dependencies list
 * Run `npm install` to get or update NodeJS packages list (essentially Gulp plugins)